Gino Case

 The sentence takes into consideration the fact that the accusations were made

-worth citing.
-It was signed by the four prelates charged with carrying out the
+contains passages worth citing.
+It was signed by the four prelates charged with

-investigation, headed by Velasio De Paolis, who today is a bishop and the secretary
+carrying out the investigation, headed by Velasio De Paolis, who today is a bishop and the secretary of the

 The report lists the accusations against the